 Place the pickled garlic in the fridge.
 They will be ready after 4 hours, but the flavor will be even better the next day and the days that follow.

-- To Prep-Ahead: This is a perfect recipe to make ahead of time!
+- Prep-Ahead: This is a perfect recipe to make ahead of time!
 They have to rest at least four hours, but are even better a couple of days later.

 FAQs